 1. For smaller groups (up to 8), divide the board into 4 sections.
 Assign a pair to each section.

-2. For larger groups, divide the group into pairs.
+2. If you’re working with larger groups, divide the group into pairs.
 Give each pair a small white board, dry erase marker and a sock to serve as an eraser.
 You can purchase a class pack on Amazon*.

-3. If it’s a group of mixed ages and abilities, pair the students older with younger.
+3. When working with groups of mixed ages and abilities, pair the students older or advanced with younger or struggling.
 Older students take a turn together.
 Then, the younger students take a turn.

 Sun: The sun fell asleep.